Riicarus/Compiler/README.md

 Syntaxer mainly uses recursive descent analysis, and there may be some look-ahead optimization algorithm to help syntaxer define which production to use next.

 Syntaxer does not get all lex tokens from lexer once, but gets one by one.
 When successfully consuming a token or ignore a token for error recovery, syntaxer gets next token from lexer through calling method `Lexer#next()`.
+Syntaxer will stop the token iteration when meeting the `EOF` token.

 #### Error Handling

 Currently the syntaxer will only scan and report the first occurred error, because when meeting one error, the syntaxer will throw an `IllegalStateException`.
 But we could add some more error recovery algorithms to scan more error and report better error messages.

 We may also report warnings instead of only reporting errors.
-The warnings meaning the statement may be unnecessary or lead some runtime error.
+The warnings meaning the statement may be unnecessary or lead some runtime errors.

 ### Syntax Define